AdobeDocs/id-service.en/help/library/function-vars/coopsafe.md

 ## Event Call POST Parameters {#section-fcd441933506493faefaa6b51f194a17}

-Depending on the flag you set ( `true` or `false`), the ID service translates `isCoopSafe` into these POST parameters and sends them to [!DNL Adobe] in an event call:
+Depending on the flag you set ( `true` or `false`), the Visitor ID Service translates `isCoopSafe` into these POST parameters and sends them to Adobe in an event call:

 * `d_coop_safe=1`
 * `d_coop_unsafe=1`

-The POST parameters tell the [!DNL Experience Cloud] Device Co-op if it can or cannot include user data in the device graph.
+The POST parameters tell the Adobe Device Co-op if it can or cannot include user data in the device graph.
 The table below defines the relationship between the `isCoopSafe` Boolean flags and the POST parameters passed in on an event call.
 If you don't use `isCoopSafe`, neither of these are passed in an event call.

 <table id="table_0A544534CA904F4D9836A34B8C1EACBB">
  <thead>